We Ranked Every Major U.S. War But Will Never Tell By What Parameters

 6. Vietnam War

-Think of all the movies we wouldn’t have if it weren’t for this absolute banger of a war.
+Think of all the movies we wouldn’t have if it weren’t for this baller ass war.
 Vietnam legit had Americans popping off from sea to shining sea.
 Both the most widely protested and the first time our nation caught a major L, this just goes to show Americans can be right and wrong at the same damn time.
+Yeah, we started counting back down on this list.
+Good luck gleaning any information about our favorite and least favorite wars.

 5. Spanish-American War (1898)